 We have no reservations in strongly suggesting that your vacation to Port Angeles include a stop-off at Granny's Cafe.

 Driving from Port Angeles westward, Highway 101 winds around Lake Crescent, drops into Forks, passes by the turn-off to Hoh Rain Forest, and then tiptoes precariously along the Pacific Ocean shoreline at the various Kalaloch Beaches.
 Because of the massive Olympic Mountains, Hwy 101 is the ONLY road that gets people from here to there.

 As the highway threads its way between the mountain ridges cupping Indian Valley which is due west of Port Angeles, it passes within 80 feet of Granny's Cafe.

-Whether you've been driving for hours and your butt is sore, or you've hiked to and from the peak of Storm King Mountain and your feet are sore, or you've been kayaking for hours on Lake Crescent and your muscles are sore, Granny's will be an exceedingly welcome sight -- or a planned-for and highly anticipated stop which will rejuvenate exhausted travelers and visitors.
+Whether you've been driving for hours and your hindside is sore, or you've hiked to and from the peak of Storm King Mountain and your feet are sore, or you've been kayaking for hours on Lake Crescent and your muscles are sore, Granny's will be an exceedingly welcome sight.
+We recommend a rejuvenating stop at Granny's.

 Many decades have come and gone while Granny's Cafe has been ably serving locals and visitors of the North Olympic Peninsula.